imixs/imixs-marty/src/site/markdown/services/textusernameadapter.md

 	Team List: <username separator="<br />">txtTeam</username>

 The TextUsernameAdapter works on all text fragments defined by a BPMN model.
 See the section [AdaptText](http://www.imixs.org/doc/engine/adapttext.html) for more details.

+## Optional Profile Item Values

+With the optional attribute 'item' a different itemvalue can be fetched from a user profile.

+	E-Mail Addres: <username item="txtemail">$editor</username>

+In this example the Email address will be fetched from the corresponding profile workitem.